lukaspfisterch/kl-execution-theory/implementations/mapping_to_dbl.md

 DBL is explicitly responsible for:

 - rejecting operations that cannot be made deterministic
-- wrapping non-deterministic components in a deterministic contract
+- wrapping nondeterministic components in a deterministic contract
   (e.g. by fixing seeds, normalising inputs, restricting side effects)

 ### 3.3 Behaviour (V) and Time (t)